Rau00/wefoxPokedex/README.md

     - It's to Centralizer all datasource

  - ViewModel:
-    - It's like a presenter, it have de observables values and the business Logic of the functionality
+    - It's like a presenter, it have de observables values and the business Logic of the functionality.
+    - Handle the intents in MVI part.

  - View:
     - Layer that present de information to the user's

-Known issues:
-- Due to the implementation of screenshot testing, the PokemonHunterView could be improve, avoiding pass the viewModel as parameter